-GenV's vision is to help solve complex issues affecting today's children and adults.
-It conceptualises an entire Australian state becoming a single platform to enhance the speed, capacity and connectedness of research for children and parents.
-The GenV 2020 Cohort will be open to the families of all 170,000 Victorian newborns in 2021-2.
-At its foundation are consent, existing data and biospecimens and GenV-specific data.
-These will be coupled with geospatial, clinical and linked administrative data.
-GenV aims to partner with researchers, policymakers and practitioners in Victoria, Australia and internationally in the quest to find practical, testable and translatable solutions to issues for Victorian children.
+Generation Victoria's vision is to help solve complex issues affecting children and adults today and in the future.
+It conceptualises an entire Australian state becoming a single platform to enhance the speed, capacity and connectedness of research.
+The GenV 2020s Cohort will be open to all 160,000 newborns born over two full years from 2021 and their parents.
+With consent, it brings together new and existing data and biospecimens across time and generations.
+This rich fabric can then support diverse methodologies including discovery, trials, registries, geospatial and health services research.

+GenV is partnering with researchers, policymakers and practitioners in Victoria, Australia and internationally in the quest to find practical, testable and translatable solutions that will help children and parents everywhere.